 No place exceeds highland Guatemala for pageantry.
-The religious calendar peaks at Semana Santa (Holy Week), when virtually every town in the republic is ablaze with color; and its skies and air waves barraged by pyrotechnics.
+The religious calendar peaks at Semana Santa (Holy Week), when virtually every town in the republic is ablaze with color; and its skies and air waves, barraged by pyrotechnics.
 Almost any week, however, some town in the area celebrates its fair.
 The highlight of any town´s fair is the feast day of the patron saint and the religious procession in his honor.
 However, fairs have a secular side too.
 Religious fairs last typically a week, less in small places.
-Although the food vendors, game tents, and carnival rides, featuring the Rueda de Chicago (Ferris-Wheel), may remain for weeks.
+However, the food vendors, game tents, and carnival rides, featuring the Rueda de Chicago (Ferris-Wheel), may remain for a few weeks.

 Election of Indigenous Queen

 Also, associated with most fairs, is the election and coronation of the town`s indigenous queen.
-Beauty is not the primary criterion for her selection, however.
+Beauty is not a criterion for her selection, however.
 Rather, character, community service, knowledge of Maya culture and the Catholic religion, proficiency in one`s native dialect, and oratorical skill are the bases upon which she will be chosen.
 The coronation is a real spectacle.
 Young exotic queens from throughout the nation arrive to bid farewell to the exiting indigenous queen, and also to usher in the reign of the new.

 There are astonishing beauties in attendance attired in the most intricately-designed and vividly-colored ceremonial clothing their towns can produce.
 Elaborate headpieces and crowns carved from wood adorn their splendid, radiant faces.
 Huipiles requiring months of labor by skilled weavers hang to below their knees.
 Banners draped across their breasts identify their pueblos and their titles.
 Swaying rhythmically to the son Rey de Quiché, they dance tirelessly into the night with a grace becoming divas.
 They are a credit to their towns and a source of pride to the nation.
 Moreover, they preserve the Maya culture.